How to Remove Mold and Mildew from Your Outdoor Furniture

 What’s the Difference Between Mold and Mildew?

-Mold vs mildew
+mold vs mildew

 The terms “mold” and “mildew” are often used interchangeably, but they are different.